sebastianmalcolm/whisper-anywhere/README.md

 - `npm run build`: Builds the app for production to the `build` folder.

 For more information, refer to the [Create React App documentation](https://create-react-app.dev/docs/getting-started/) and [React documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+### Additional Information
+For build instructions specific to the current branch of this codebase, see [README-Build_NodeJS-LTS.md](README-Build_NodeJS-LTS.md).